EPFL-HOBEL/Airpeak/README.md

 ## Installation

-You can simply install this python package by running this in your terminal
+You can simply install this python package by running this in your terminal.

 ```bash
 pip install Airpeak